izderadicka/audioserve/README.md

 But this structure is not mandatory -  you will just see whatever directories and files you have, so use anything that will suite you.

-In folders you can have additional metadata files - first available image (jpeg or png) is taken as a coverage picture and first text file (html, txt, md) is taken as description of the folder.
+In folders you can have additional metadata files - first available image (jpeg or png) is taken as a cover picture and first text file (html, txt, md) is taken as description of the folder.

 Search is done for folder names only (not individual files, neither audio metadata tags).